 Australian opera singer Marie Collier fell to her death early today (Wednesday) from her second-floor flat in London's Leicester Square.

-Australian opera singer Marie Collier fell to her death early today (Wednesday) from her second-floor flat in London's Leicester Square.
+Background: Australian opera singer Marie Collier fell to her death early today (Wednesday) from her second-floor flat in London's Leicester Square.
 Miss Collier, who was 44, was married to a civil engineer and had four children.

 At the time of her fall, Miss Collier was discussing the arrangements for a forthcoming engagement in Boston, with her financial advisor Mr. Henry Mathieu.
 At about midnight she leaned over a radiator to open a window - she apparently overbalanced and fell.
 (Police said foul play had been ruled out).